dogmaticcentral/progesterone/README.md

 from [ENCODE](https://www.encodeproject.org/)
 deposited in [UCSC](https://genome.ucsc.edu/encode/).
 The contents of the relevant database table are described [here](http://rohsdb.cmb.usc.edu/GBshape/cgi-bin/hgTables?hgta_doSchemaDb=hg19&hgta_doSchemaTable=wgEncodeRegTfbsClusteredV3).
 This information relates to human only.
 Also some TFs are notably absent - progesterone for example :}.
+When running the script you can choose (from the command line) whether to run it for a region or for a whole chromosome.

 [15_tfbs_UCSC_sources.py](15_tfbs_UCSC_sources.py) will output the contents of the table